mun-tonsi/debian-vagrant-osticket/README.md

 There is a script which will take an sql dump from a running vagrant instance and save the file as /tmp/vagrant_database_export.datetimestamp.sql.
 Use `./vagrant_osticket_dumpdb.sh` to run this.
 Copy this file to this repo and rename it database_to_import.sql (or use a symlink) if you want later restore this dump.

 There is a script which can quickly reload the database on the vagrant database without doing anything else.
 This needs a file named `database_to_import.sql` in the top level directory of this repo.
 Use `./vagrant_osticket_reloaddb.sh` to run it.

+There is a script which will set a specific value to the SECRET_SALT variable.
+Use `./vagrant_osticket_set_salt.sh` to run this.
+This is useful when importing an attachments folder as this variable needs to match what is used from the previous setup.

 ## Todo